Meir Ben-Shabbat

 Meir Ben-Shabbat (מאיר בן שבת; born 1966) was Israel's National Security Adviser and Chief of Staff for National Security.
 He was former head of the Southern Region in the General Security Service.
-In July 2021, Ben Shabbat announced that he will be stepping down from the National Security Adviser post by late August.
+In July 2021, Ben Shabbat announced that he would step down from the National Security Adviser post by late August.

 Early life

 Ben-Shabbat was born to Aziza and Makhlouf Ben-Shabbat, religious Jews who immigrated from Safi, Morocco.
 He is the 12th out of 14 children.
 He grew up in Dimona and studied at a state religious school and later at the Bnei Akiva Yeshiva Ohel Shlomo in Beer Sheva.
 He wrote for a local Dimona newspaper and a number of publications in southern Israel.
 Upon his enlistment in the IDF, he was assigned to the Givati Brigade.
 As part of his service he received several medals including the Presidential Medal of Excellence.